 Research the Law

-Once money, children, or strong emotions are involved, at the very least you should determine what your legal rights in a divorce are before signing a settlement agreement outside of court.
-An experienced divorce lawyer in New Mexico can tell walk you through your rights and options, as well as represent you.
-Learn more today with a free case review.
+Once money, children, or strong emotions are involved, at the very least you should determine your legal rights in any divorce before signing a settlement agreement outside of court or making any court appearances.
+An experienced divorce lawyer in New Mexico can tell walk you through your rights and options, as well as represent you in court.

 Contact a qualified attorney.